 Before you reupholster anything, it’s nice to have the right tools for the right project.
-I was gifted this set from Mr. Honey Do a few years ago.
+I was gifted this set from my hubby a few years ago.
 Yes, I’m one of those silly girls that would rather have powers tool.
 Well, in addition to my paintbrush.
 You can purchase one here through Amazon and have it shipped right to your front doorstep.
 Just CLICK HERE!

 I started by stapling the fabric from front to back.
 Making sure the pattern is centered and even.
 Then I stapled from side to side.
 Be careful not to pull the fabric too tight.
 Just enough to be snug and equal all the way around the cushion.